 There are a few different ways to set up project milestones.
 The most important thing is to make sure that your milestones are SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.

-- Smart: Your milestone should be specific and measurable to tell whether or not you have achieved it.
+- Specific & Measurable: Your milestone should be specific and measurable to tell whether or not you have achieved it.